Blog Banner SVG

 Example of LLC

-A small e-commerce business in India might start as an LLC to gain credibility and protect the owners’ personal assets.
+A small e-commerce business might start as an LLC to gain credibility and protect the owners’ personal assets.
 The LLC can raise capital by bringing in investors, which would not be possible with a sole proprietorship.

 Read Also: Demystifying Indian Taxes for Limited Liability Companies